More Links

 Driver’s licenses and car insurance can be obtained through the Insurance Corporation of British Columbia (ICBC).

 According to ICBC, if you are a full-time visiting student (whether Canadian or international), you can retain your driver's license from your home province or country.
 However, this applies only to the registered student, not to your spouse.
 Spouses can drive on their current license for three months, but then are required to get a BC driver's license.
 This period can be extended to six months if they have an International Driving Permit.
-We advise international students to keep a copy of their study permit and UBC card with them while driving.
+International students are advised to keep a copy of their study permit and UBC card with them while driving.

 If you are a North American student, you can either insure your vehicle with ICBC, or you may be able to retain insurance coverage from your home province or state, providing you register the insurance with ICBC.
-If you plan to insure your vehicle in BC, bring a letter from your insurance company stating how long you’ve had a "no-claims" history (safe driving record); this can give you a significant discount on the insurance rates.
+Detailed information can be found on the ICBC website.

 Parking

-There are also a number of parking options on the wider UBC campus.
+A number of parking options are available on the wider UBC Campus, including:

-A cab ride from Regent to downtown Vancouver is approximately $25.
-Within the downtown core, most distances can be reached for $10 to $15.
-A cab ride from Regent to the airport is approximately $25-$30.
+A taxi fare from Regent to downtown Vancouver or from Regent to the airport is approximately $35.
 These are the most common taxi companies operating in Vancouver.

 BC Ferries